Mieczysław Maneli: Philosopher in exile

-Maneli argued that argumentatation was an "infinitely progressive process" without end as societies were constantly changing in their values about what constituted human dignity.
+Maneli argued that argumentation was an "infinitely progressive process" without end as societies were constantly changing in their values about what constituted human dignity.
 As such, Maneli admitted that his philosophy based upon changing values was somewhat weak compared to other philosophers who had written about what made for a just society, but he argued that this weakness was in fact a strength as it provided room for the ambiguity and doubt that he felt were the best defense against extremism and fanaticism that led to totalitarianism.
 Maneli argued in a society he envisioned: "The New Rhetoric may be the only philosophy that praises those who ruminate, hesitate, are reluctant, doubtful, but ultimately able to act prudently".
 For him, the heroes he wanted to see were the "people who are more critical than ever before and at the same time more tolerant in their beliefs and cooperation".

 Maneli was deeply committed to his humanist project, writing that history was neither automatically progress nor retrogression, but was decided by the actions of people, thus making the struggle for humanism an endless battle.
 He argued that a truly just society would be one willing to accept moral pluralism and the necessity for compromise between social groups.
-Maneli wrote towards the Perelman's "New Rhetoric: "We are sure that the development of democracy and the culture of society and its involvement in the process of argumentatation and counter-argumentatation can create a climate where a return to despotism is impossible.
+Maneli wrote towards the Perelman's "New Rhetoric: "We are sure that the development of democracy and the culture of society and its involvement in the process of argumentation and counter-argumentation can create a climate where a return to despotism is impossible.
 Nevertheless, there are no guarantees".
 Crosswhite praised Maneli for turning Perelman's philosophy into a philosophy of history, especially legal history, and a political philosophy.
 Crosswhite argued that Maneli had created a philosophy of "dynamic humanism" where "human dignity is always at stake, always in question, always generating new historical and political and ethical demands".

 Maneli was a member of the American Humanist Association, serving on the board of directors from 1985 onward.
 He died of a heart attack in New York in 1994.
 He was survived by two children, Lester and Elizabeth and by his companion, Stephane Silvers.